dustinpfister/blog_posts/_posts/express-session.md

 There are many more options for this session store, and of course there are many more options for modules that do this in a different way.
 For the scope of this post at least I thought that I should cover at least one of theme.

-## Authentication With express-session only?
+## Authentication with express-session only?

 With authentication in express.js it may be best to go with [passport](/2018/05/31/express-passport/), this is defiantly a professional and versatile way of making quick work of setting up some kind of system that involves user registration and authentication (aka logging in).
 However if you are just making some simple little hobby app there might be a desire to have some kind of primitive yet effective way of doing this.

-Express session involves the use of cookies, and it is possible to have the cookies not expire resulting in a persistent way of setting a unique id to each visitor to the app.
-The id set in the cookie could be used as a replacement for a user login, and password.
+Express session involves the use of cookies, and it is possible to have the cookies not expire (at least in a short time) resulting in a persistent way of setting a unique id to each visitor to the app.
+The id set in the cookie could be used as a replacement for a user login, and password in a way.
 Yes there are many draw backs to this, but I see simple games, and projects using this kind of system, and it works for what it is worth.

 ## Using cookie-parser to parse req.cookies